danbrysmi/error-explainer/README.md

     - Different parts of the traceback are highlighted in each section based on type
     - (header, frame summary, frame summary line,  exception, carat)
     - Line number labelling from FSL's linked FSUM info
-    - Examples stored in database
+    - Examples and Tips stored in database

 ### Results Carousel:
     - 1) Presents the user with their trace giving an overview with info on the error type